 I've been meaning to do a review on these shorts for quite some time now.
 I have been a customer of Nogi Industries since 2006 and own a few older pairs that still held up well to this day.

-Nogi Industries has been on the cutting edge of manufacturing grappling shorts for some time now.
-The brand was originally founded by MMA fighter Chris Brennan back in 2003.
-Back then, Nogi was one of the first companies to utilize stretchable fabrics that lent themselves well to the sport of grappling.
-My first pair of Nogi shorts were the OE model that I still train in to this day.
-One of the reasons I have been a fan of the shorts produced by this company is not only for grappling but they work well in other areas such as working out in the gym and even for casual activities like swimming.
-They are versatile to say the least.
+least.
 Today Nogi has become a pretty main staple in the grappling apparel business and a big sponsor/contributor to Budovideos during IBJJF pay per view events.
 The Nogi brand has really set the standard for "ranked gear" consisting of rash guards and grappling shorts.
 In addition to the training gear Nogi Industries has to offer, they also have a nice selection of outerwear such as hoodies, t-shirts, and hats.

 Old faithful pairs of Nogi shorts